Kennyatu23/digital-rain-cpp/index.md

 ## Design & Test
 This project was designed using modern C++ (released 2011) which supports object orientated programming.
 Object orientated programming is a style of programming based on the concept of objects.
-Objects are intances of classes which contain the attributes(data) and methods(fuctions) which manipulates the data stored in the object.
+Objects are intances of classes which contain the attributes(data) and methods(functions) which manipulates the data stored in the object.

 In my design I started by creating a class called DigitalRain.
 I made the class public so it could be shared with the other files where nesscessary.